News and media

 All drivers will also need a passport or valid ID card to cross the border, regardless of nationality or port of entry.

-What will change after December 31, 2020?
-What will be done to avoid congestion and slow check-in at ports?
-Will unaccompanied trailers require a Security & Safety declaration?
+What changed when the UK left the EU on December 31, 2020?
+What's done to avoid congestion and slow check-in at ports?
+Do unaccompanied trailers require a Security & Safety declaration?

-Read the detailed answers to all your top questions on what happens after Brexit and how to best prepare your business for UK border control.
+Read the detailed answers to all your questions on how to best prepare your business for UK border control.

 As an EU certified AEO customs operator in many European countries you don’t have to be a customs specialist yourself – leave it to us.
 Simply get in touch with us and we’ll handle your customs declarations in your own language and in due time.